jithinsisaac/uC-Expt1/README.md

 ### Experiment Outcome
 - To learn about Internal RAM of 8051
-- To use the Internal RAMs Register banks
+- To use the Internal RAM Register banks
-- To learn about the addition & subtraction assembly instructions
+- To learn about the addition & substraction assembly instructions
 - To perform the above arithmetic operations & simulate the program
 - To understand Carry & Auxillary Carry obtanined as a result of the arithmetic operations